 EVA has a pungent, apple vinegar odor which can transfer to foods especially dairy products.

-While EVA is considered obsolete by many for packaging applications because metallocene offers faster hot tack, demand for EVA remains strong for PVC replacement and solar panel encapsulation.
+While EVA is considered obsolete by many for packaging applications because metallocene offers faster hot tack, demand for EVA remains strong for PVC replacement.

 For more in-depth discussion of EVA and PEVA, visit our blog posts :